besasam/login-system/README.md

 # login-system
-A very simple registration and login system built with PHP and MySQL
+A very simple registration and login system built with PHP and MySQL.

+This was only made for practice purposes and is definitely not safe in any way, so please never actually use this.